 Overview of the DFP CREATE Application and Completion Process

-Apply first to a participating UBC academic unit (your "home" UBC department or school’s PhD or Master's program).
-After receiving that offer, identify a DFP faculty sponsor who will supervise your research thesis (or major project) on a DFP-related topic; then apply with your sponsor to the DFP CREATE (an enrichment of your home unit's program).
-Within the first 1-2 years of your home grad program, complete the DFP CREATE's program elements, and receive a certificate documenting this which you can list on your CV.
+Apply first to a participating UBC academic unit (your "home" UBC department or school’s doctoral or Master's program).
+After receiving an offer, identify a DFP faculty supervisor from your home unit who will supervise your research thesis (or major project) on a DFP-related topic; then apply with your supervisor to the DFP CREATE (an enrichment of your home unit's program).
+Within the first 1-2 years of your home grad program, complete the DFP CREATE's program requirements, and receive a certificate which you can list on your CV.
 Continue to be an active DFP Alum for the remainder of your time at UBC, and afterwards.

 Each DFP Training Program cohort begins in September of a given year.
-We recommend that you contact potential faculty supervisors 2-4 months before the relevant graduate application deadline (i.e., for a September 2019 program start, then October ’18 to January ’19).
-In some case, due to a home program's requirements, you'll take the DFP Core in your second year, but can still apply in your entrance year - just indicate this in your application.
+We recommend that you contact potential faculty supervisors 2-4 months before the relevant graduate application deadline (i.e., for a September 2023 program start, then October ’22 to January ’23).

-- August 15, 2019: Deadline to request exemption from DFP Fundamentals (CPSC 544) for the offering of DFP Project January 2020.
-(Without exemption, Fundamentals must be taken in September 2019).
+- mid August 2023: Deadline to request exemption from DFP Fundamentals (CPSC 544) for the offering of DFP Project in January 2024.
+(Without an exemption, Fundamentals must be taken in September 2023).

 All applicants must: